 How is noncardiac chest pain treated?

-- Cognitive therapy can help you change how you react to events that trigger your chest pain, such as anxiety.
+- Cognitive therapy may be helpful if you have panic attacks, anxiety, or depression.
+It can help you change how you react to situations that tend to trigger your chest pain.

 When should I seek immediate care?